xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 -   Every time we find a vertex that is not in the spanning tree, add to the spanning tree both the new node and the edge.

-Since the graph is connected, we'll get a spanning tree after the precedure above.
+Since the graph is connected, we'll get a spanning tree after the procedure above.

 -   The procedure costs $O(m + n)$ time.
 -   Then we choose a leaf from the spanning tree and the vertex is our answer.